1983 Italian Grand Prix: Qualifying

 Completing the top 10 were Andrea de Cesaris 6th in his Alfa Romeo, Manfred Winkelhock 9th in his ATS BMW and Mauro Baldi 10th in the second of the Alfa Romeo V8 turbo's.

 At this power circuit, the fastest of the 3.0L, naturally aspirated V8 Cosworth DFY runners was reigning World Champion Keke Rosberg in his Williams who could only manage 16th on the 26 car grid.
-Rosberg's time was 6.169 seconds slower than Patrese's pole time in his Brabham who's turbo BMW engine which was putting out approximately 850 bhp in qualifying compared to about 540 bhp for the non-turbocharged Ford-Cosworth.
+Rosberg's time was 6.169 seconds slower than Patrese's pole time in his Brabham whose turbo BMW engine which was putting out approximately 850 bhp in qualifying compared to about 540 bhp for the non-turbocharged Ford-Cosworth.

 Race

 The 52-lap race was won by Nelson Piquet, with René Arnoux second in his Ferrari and Eddie Cheever third in his factory Renault.
 Drivers' Championship leader Alain Prost retired with turbo failure while on his 27th lap, allowing Piquet and Arnoux to close to within five and two points of him respectively in the championship.

 The race saw the occurrence of an unusual incident in the pit lane.
 After completing a pit stop, Lauda's McLaren stalled in front of the Brabham garage.
 The Brabham crew, who were preparing for Piquet's mid-race fuel and tyre stop, were joined by Brabham team owner and FOCA chief executive Bernie Ecclestone in giving Lauda a push start, to get him back into the race and to clear the area for Piquet.
 However, the Austrian driver retired shortly after with an electrical failure.

 Another incident occurred at the end of the race, when the tifosi ran onto the track to celebrate Arnoux's second place with the cars still going round.
 Nigel Mansell, running seventh in his Lotus-Renault, slowed down to avoid running over any of the spectators, only to be overtaken by Bruno Giacomelli's Toleman-Hart.
 Infuriated, Mansell drove the wrong way into the pit lane.